Shattered Sets and the Hilbert Function: Conclusion

 \subsection{Open Directions}

-Our work suggests that the interpolation degree is a useful complexity measure on subsets of the boolean hypercube.
-Therefore, an open direction is to better understand the structure of sets with low interpolation degree.
-As noted by Remscrim~\cite{remscrim}, one can equivalently define interpolation degree in terms of the rank of a certain incidence matrix.
-The matrix corresponds to the monomials in our Lemma~\ref{basis1} with a cut-off on the degree.
-For the case of interpolation degree one, this characterization is particularly simple. \begin{proposition} A set $C\subseteq \bitsz$ has $\intdeg(C,\F) = 1$ if and only if the boolean vectors corresponding to $C$ are affinely independent in $\F^n$. \end{proposition}
+We have introduced the interpolation degree as a new complexity measure on subsets of the boolean hypercube.
+We find it interesting to understand the structure of sets with low interpolation degree.
+The following fact gives a simple characterization of sets with interpolation degree one. \begin{proposition} A set $C\subseteq \bitsz$ has $\intdeg(C) = 1$ if and only if it is affinely independent. \end{proposition} To see why this holds, note that $\intdeg(C)=1$ if and only if the polynomials $1,x_1,\ldots,x_n$ span $\{f:C\rightarrow\F\}$.
+This is equivalent to saying that the matrix

+has rank $m=|C|$.
+Now, this matrix has rank $m$ if and only if its rows are independent, which exactly means that $C$ consists of $m$ affinely independent vectors.

-We are curious if other properties of the vectors in $C$ correspond to implications for the interpolation degree.
-Even for interpolation degree two, the algebraic/matrix description becomes more opaque and less intuitive than the characterization in the above proposition.
-Since any combinatorial characterization may also shed new light on the structure of sets with VC dimension two, for which our understanding is lacking~\cite{AlonMY14,MoranSWY15}.\\
+Is there a simple characterization of sets having interpolation degree two?
+We remark that the fact that $\intdeg(C)\leq\vc(V)$ implies that such a characterization will also shed light on the structure of sets with VC dimension two, for which our understanding is lacking~\cite{AlonMY14,MoranSWY15}.